codespaces-examples/rust/README.md

 - Ensure you're on the `/environments` page at [online.visualstudio.com/environments](https://online.visualstudio.com/environments)
 - In the top right corner, there'll be a "Create environment" button.
 Click this button, which will open up a panel from the right side of the screen.
 Fill in the details of this panel:
-  - **Environment Name:** This will be the visible name of your environment within Codespaces.
-The value here doesn't particularly matter - I'm going to use `tinycloud`.
+  - **Codespace Name:** This will be the visible name of your environment within Codespaces.
+The value here doesn't particularly matter.
   - **Git Repository:** This is going to be either the URL you'd `git clone` the repo from or the GitHub `<org OR user>/<repo>` shorthand.
 For this repo, the easier value would be `codespaces-examples/base`.
   - **Instance Type:** For this, you're going to choose your plan - in my case, I'm just going to go with the `Standard (Linux)` plan.
 For most use cases of this starter, `Basic (Linux)` should suffice.
 You can also change your plan at any time, as your workload demands.
   - **Suspend idle environment after:** This is the period of time you want your environment to automatically suspend after you've stopped actively using it.
 I generally chose 5 minutes and have not had any problems to date.